 The program is built on the evidence-based assumption that individuals can wield some power in shifting their mental health and wellbeing.
 This isn’t to say that mental health is entirely the responsibility of the individual.
-On the contrary, the program explores specifically how we respond to the inevitable and sometimes very impactful things that happen to us.
-But it does hold that we have some power and seeks to explore what wielding that power looks like.
+On the contrary, the program explores specifically how we respond to the inevitable and sometimes very impactful things that happen to us that are out of our control.

 You can learn more from reading the formal flyer.

 “The Be Well Plan program was effective in improving mental health and well-being, including mental well-being, resilience, depression, and anxiety.
 Participant satisfaction scores and attendance indicated a high degree of engagement and satisfaction with the program.”